A Bayesian realized threshold measurement GARCH framework for financial tail risk forecasting: Simulation Study

+The ``True'' one-step-ahead $\alpha$ level VaR forecast from the above simulation model is calculated as:

+where $t_{\nu}^{-1}(\alpha)$ is the inverse of Student's t CDF with the $\nu$ degrees of freedom on probability level $\alpha$.
+The ES forecast from the same model is calculated as:

+where $g_{\nu}(.)$ is the Student's t Probability Density Function (PDF).

+These ``True'' VaR and ES forecasts are calculated for each dataset.
+The averages of the these ``True'' forecasts, over the 1000 datasets, are given in the ``True'' column of Table \ref{simu_stat_1}.

-Simulation results of both 1\% and 2.5\% quantile levels are presented.
+Simulation results of both 1\% and 2.5\% probability levels are presented in Table \ref{simu_stat_1}.
 All initial parameter values are arbitrarily set equal to $0.25$ to start the MCMC chains.

-The ``True'' one-step-ahead level $\alpha$ VaR forecast from the above simulation model is calculated as:

-where $t_{\nu}^{-1}(\alpha)$ is the inverse of Student-t's CDF with the $\nu$ degrees of freedom on quantile level $\alpha$. $\sqrt{\frac{\nu-2}{\nu}}$ is used to scale the Student-t distribution to variance 1.
-ES forecast from the same model is calculated as:

-where $g_{\nu}$ is the Student-t Probability Density Function (PDF).

-These ``True'' VaR and ES forecasts are calculated for each data set.
-The averages of the these ``True'' forecasts, over the 1000 data sets, are given in the ``True'' column of Table \ref{simu_stat_1}.

-The simulation results are summarised in Table \ref{simu_stat_1}.
-The Mean column shows the average parameter estimates and average VaR\&ES forecasts across all 1000 simulated data sets.
+The Mean column shows the average parameter estimates and average VaR and ES forecasts across 1000 simulated datasets.
 The Root Mean Squared Error (RMSE) between the parameter estimates and parameter true values (and VaR and ES forecasts and their ``True'' values) are also shown.
 In general, the MCMC algorithm produces accurate parameter estimates and tail-risk forecasts in terms of bias (difference between True and Mean columns) and precision (RMSE).
-Specifically, both 1\% and 2.5\% VaR\&ES forecasts are close to their true values with bias less than 0.05 and RMSE less than 0.15.
+In particular, both VaR and ES forecasts on 1\% and 2.5\% levels are close to their true values with bias less than 0.03 and RMSE less than 0.14.
 This means the employed MCMC procedure could produce accurate parameter estimates and tail risk forecasts.

-Further, since the main development of the paper is the threshold measurement equation, Figure \ref{sim_para_estimates} presents the histograms of parameter estimates of all 1000 simulated data sets for $\xi_1$\&$\xi_2$ and $\varphi_1$\&$\varphi_2$.
-As can be seen, although parameters $\xi_1$\&$\xi_2$ and $\varphi_1$\&$\varphi_2$ have different true values, the adapted MCMC algorithm is capable of estimating all four parameters accurately, with the RMSE values around 0.04 for $\xi_1$\&$\xi_2$, and around 0.08 for $\varphi_1$\&$\varphi_2$ respectively.
+Further, since the main development of this paper is the threshold measurement equation, Figure \ref{sim_para_estimates} presents the histograms of the parameter estimates of all 1000 simulated datasets for $\xi_1$\&$\xi_2$ and $\varphi_1$\&$\varphi_2$.
+As can be seen, although parameters $\xi_1$\&$\xi_2$ and $\varphi_1$\&$\varphi_2$ have different true values, the adapted MCMC algorithm is capable of estimating all four parameters accurately, with the RMSE values around 0.04 for $\xi_1$\&$\xi_2$ and around 0.08 for $\varphi_1$\&$\varphi_2$ respectively.

 {